 Commissioners

-Kathleen F. Burke, Vice Chair
+Kathleen F. Burke, Chair

-Michael Claire, Secretary/Treasurer
+Mike Claire, Secretary/Treasurer

 Jeffrey K. Ball

-Mr. Jeffrey K. Ball (“Jeff”) began his service in 2022.
+Mr. Jeffrey K. Ball (“Jeff”) began his service on the Commission in 2022.
 He is the President and Chief Executive Officer of the Orange County Business Council where he represents the interests of local businesses and organizations in promoting the region’s economic prosperity.
 He is the Founder of Friendly Hills Bank in Whittier where he previously served as President and Chief Executive Officer and is currently Vice Chair of the Board.
 Prior to opening Friendly Hills Bank he held several officer positions with BankAmerica Corporation focused on both Commercial and Investment Banking.
 Mr. Ball is a leading advocate for the importance of Financial Education in all communities and was the lead petitioner in the establishment of Kinetic Academy, a K-8 charter school located in Huntington Beach, California where he currently serves as Vice Chair.
 Mr. Ball is a Past Chair of the California Bankers Association and Kinetic Academy, Past President of the Whittier Host Lions Club and Past Founding Chair of the Whittier Union High School District Foundation.
 He currently serves on the Board of Directors for the Federal Home Loan Bank of San Francisco, Mobility21 and Data Center, Inc. as Chair of the Audit Committee.
 Mr. Ball is also a member by appointment of the Legal Services Trust Fund Commission of the California State Bar to which he previously served as Co-Chair chaired and is a Public Member of the Accrediting Commission for Community and Junior Colleges.
 Mr. Ball frequently guest lectures on Financial and Economic principles at colleges and universities across the nation.
 He has a Masters in Business Administration from Whittier College and a Bachelor of Arts in Business Administration/Finance from the University of Puget Sound.

 David Broad

-Dr. David Broad began is service in 2022.
+Dr. David Broad began his service on the Commission in 2022.
 He is the retired Vice President/General Manager of Oceanside Product Operations at Genentech, Inc., a biotechnology corporation.
 During his career in biotechnology, Dr. Broad became a biopharmaceutical process development and manufacturing expert providing strategic and technical guidance related to the development, scale-up, manufacturing, and outsourcing for a wide range of biologics.
 He served in high-level management and executive positions working under Food and Drug Administration regulations and employee Good Manufacturing Practices to ensure Quality Assurance and continual improvement.
 In addition to his career in biotechnology, Dr. Broad is an outgoing Trustee at MiraCosta Community College where he ended his service in May 2022 after 11 years, six of which as President.
 He based his trusteeship on the belief that good governance and leadership are critical to ensuring community colleges can fulfil their mission to serve all members of the community.
 During his time as Trustee, he used his executive and leadership experience to help develop and stabilize trustee and CEO relations and was actively involved in the college’s reaffirmation of accreditation process.
 Dr. Broad also volunteers as a Court Appointed Special Advocate (CASA), advocating for youth going through the foster system, and is a Commissioner on the Oceanside Manufactured Homes Fair Practices Commission.
 Dr. Broad holds a Ph.D. in Microbiology and a B.Sc. in Microbiology, both from the University of London.

 Ralph Hexter